cdrice26/chefdeck/README.md

 - The Next.js web application is at: `apps/web`
 - The desktop Tauri app is at: `apps/desktop`
 - Shared code is at: `packages/shared`
+- The grocery list generator code is at: `packages/groceryify`

 ## Prerequisites